Single-use medical devices: United States of America

+Reprocessed single-use medical devices must be labeled accordingly and include the fact that they are reprocessed and the company responsible for the reprocessing in the label.
+This section of the FD&C Act, section 502(v), also states that any reprocessed SUD that does not include this label will be considered "misbranded".
+Third party and healthcare facilities must also follow these labeling regulations, as these facilities must meet the same requirements as the original equipment manufacturers.

 Environmental concern

 Production

-The production element of single use devices is very simple.
-There are multiple large manufacturing companies, such as Elcam Medical in Israel that produce these medical devices, shipping them world wide to different hospitals, clinics and academic centres.
-The different processes, such as planning, building, producing, packaging and shipping all happen in this step of the process and is done by the manufacturers or ‘third-party’ companies and only received by the consumers after all aspects of the product is in perfect condition.
+The production element of single-use devices is very simple.
+There are multiple large manufacturing companies, that produce these medical devices, shipping them world wide to different hospitals, clinics and academic centers.
+The different processes, such as planning, building, producing, packaging and shipping all happen in this step of the process and is done by the manufacturers or 'third-party' companies.
+The devices are only received by the consumers after all aspects of the product are in perfect condition.
 The consumers (hospitals, clinics etc.) do not take a part in the production process, nor in the disposal or reproduction process.
-This is all done by ‘third-party’ organisations.
+This is all done by 'third-party' organizations.
+Production of single-use medical devices leads to excessive pollution due to the plastic composition both within the device and its packaging, which is increased due to the single-use nature of the medical devices.
+Since these devices are only used once, more must be made, causing single-use medical devices to be the cause of 80% of the healthcare industry's carbon footprint through the devices' production, transportation, use, and disposal.